 UMass Amherst, the Commonwealth's flagship campus, is a nationally ranked public research university offering a full range of undergraduate, graduate and professional degrees.
 The University sits on nearly 1,450-acres in the scenic Pioneer Valley of Western Massachusetts, and offers a rich cultural environment in a bucolic setting close to major urban centers.
 In addition, the University is part of the Five Colleges (including Amherst College, Hampshire College, Mount Holyoke College, and Smith College), which adds to the intellectual energy of the region.

-Applicants are required to have a Graduate degree (Ph.D. is preferred) in economics or related field as of September 1, 2023.
+Applicants are required to have a Ph.D. in economics or related field by the start date.

 Along with the application, please submit the following materials: (a) letter of interest, (b) curriculum vitae or resume and (c) and three letters of recommendation or contact information for three professional references.
 Please direct any questions to Christine Mirabal @ firstname.lastname@example.org.

-Review of applications with begin April 1st and will continue until a suitable candidate pool has been identified.
+Review of applications with continue until a suitable candidate pool has been identified.

 The University is committed to active recruitment of a diverse faculty and student body.
 The University of Massachusetts Amherst is an Affirmative Action/Equal Opportunity Employer of women, minorities, protected veterans, and individuals with disabilities and encourages applications from these and other protected group members.
 Because broad diversity is essential to an inclusive climate and critical to the University’s goals of achieving excellence in all areas, we will holistically assess the many qualifications of each applicant and favorably consider an individual’s record working with students and colleagues with broadly diverse perspectives, experiences, and backgrounds in educational, research or other work activities.
 We will also favorably consider experience overcoming or helping others overcome barriers to an academic career and degree.